getopt-php/getopt-php/docs/help.md

 ---
 # {{ page.title }}

-This library can generate console output that helps your users to understand how they can use your application.
+This library can generate console output that helps your users understand how they can use your application.
 The output varies depending on what options, operands and commands you provide, if additional operands and custom options are allowed, and so on.